carloct/devlog/content/blog/laravel-psr-phpstorm-settings.md

 Click **Apply/OK**

-We're only halfway through, this only enforce the selected code style when invoking **Code > Reformat Code** (or Alt + Cmd + L on a Mac), and it does absolutely nothing when you save a file. _This might be what you want, and your journey ends here._
+We're only halfway through, this only enforces the selected code style when invoking **Code > Reformat Code** (or Alt + Cmd + L on a Mac), and it does absolutely nothing when you save a file. _This might be what you want, and your journey ends here._

 If you want to format the code automatically every time you save a file, there's one more step.

 You can define a Macro and remap the save action to a list of  commands, specifically Reformat Code and then Save, but once you do that, there's no easy path to disable the formatting temporarily for whatever reason, so I suggest to use a very popular plugin:

 [https://github.com/dubreuia/intellij-plugin-save-actions](https://github.com/dubreuia/intellij-plugin-save-actions "Save Actions Plugin")